 Investigate the vast complexities of the nervous system.
 Explore the relationship between brain function and human behavior.

-Emmanuel's biology major with a concentration in neuroscience is focused on neurobiology and neurochemistry and is ideal for students looking to explore the genetics, molecular biology, anatomy and biochemistry of the brain as they relate to brain function and neurological disorders.
-Students also have the opportunity to take what they learned in the classroom and apply it to real-world research and internships in the Longwood Medical and Academic Area.
+Emmanuel's biology major with a concentration in neuroscience is focused on neurobiology and neurochemistry and is ideal if you are looking to explore the genetics, molecular biology, anatomy and biochemistry of the brain as they relate to brain function and neurological disorders.
+You will also have the opportunity to take what you learn in the classroom and apply it to real-world research and internships in the Longwood Medical and Academic Area and any of Boston’s storied or startup health and research organizations.

 Requirements for Concentration: